 Menu

 The adopted law was elaborated by civil society actors since 2015, notably in the framework of the Nigerien Coalition of human rights defenders.
 It remained under discussion until March 2022, before finally being adopted on 15 June 2022 by the Nigerien National Assembly.
+Hope for a better future for HRDs in Niger has disappeared, however, since the coup d’état on 26 July 2023, when the government was dismissed by the military junta.

 The African Commission also offers a monitoring mechanism for the situation and safety of Human Rights Defenders through a separate Special Rapporteur on Human Rights Defenders for Africa.
 This mechanism has not published any report on the situation of human rights defenders in Niger, however.
 In 2014, the Special Rapporteur published a press release on the arrest and detention of human rights defenders, reminding the authorities of Niger of their obligation to protect defenders.